Sign up to receive updates for the latest tech thought leadership insights, videos, and podcasts.

 Authorities have not yet announced when these grants will be available.
 They have, however, stated that any business entitled to a grant will automatically be informed of this.

-Whilst authorities are yet to state when these grants will be made available, it has been confirmed that, if they are entitled, they will automatically be informed of this by their local authority, who will also issue them with the relevant funds.
+Whilst authorities are yet to state when these grants will be made available, it has been confirmed that, if they are entitled, businesses will automatically be informed of this by their local authority, who will also issue them with the relevant funds.
 Any business seeking to ensure that they are entitled should therefore contact their local authority.

 A House of Commons briefing paper dated the 16th December 2019 confirmed that 5.6 million businesses have fewer than nine employees.
 These ‘micro-businesses’ account for 96% of all business in the UK.
 They also employee 33% of the country’s entire workforce and generate 22% of its turnover.5 Due to their small size, however, they are particularly vulnerable to sudden market changes.
 These businesses can access a £10,000 coronavirus-related grant as a result.